-Name Rostellan South Shellfish Area
+Name Rostellan West Shellfish Area

-Map number 38B
+Map number 38C

 Year of designation 2009

-Area 0.1 km^2
+Area 0.27 km^2

 River Basin District South Western RBD

 County Cork

-Location of sampling point 51 deg 50.951 min North (Lat) 8 deg 11.720 min West (Long)

 Catchment area 234.18 km 2

-Adjacent PRP Rostellan North, Rostellan West, Cork Great Island North Channel
+Adjacent PRP Rostellan South, Rostellan North, Cork Great Island North Channel

-Rostellan South shellfish area is situated in Cork harbour in the South Western River Basin District (Map 1).
+Rostellan West shellfish area is situated in Cork Harbour in the South Western River Basin District (Map 1).
 Cork Harbour is the second largest natural harbour in the world by navigational area and is situated at the mouth of the River Lee.
 It includes a number of large islands, Fota Island, Great Island and Little Island, which are all connected to the mainland by roads, and a number of smaller islands.

-This designated shellfish area itself is 0.1 km2 in area and is situated in the southeast of Cork Harbour.
+This designated shellfish area itself is 0.27 km2 in area and is situated in the southeast of Cork Harbour.
 The Ballynacorra River flows into the harbour in the vicinity of the site.
-There are three designated shellfish areas in the adjacent tidal waters.
+There are three designated shellfish areas in the adjacent tidal waters, Rostellan North and South and Cork Great island North Channel.